About Freemasonry

 Expressing a desire to join the fraternity is the first step to becoming a freemason.

 What attracts a man to Freemasonry?
 Every man comes of his own free will and accord, with his own individual needs and interests.
 One man may join so that he can associate with other men who believe that only by improving themselves can they hope to improve the world.
 Another man may join because he is looking for a focus for his charitable inclinations.
 And yet another may be attracted by a strong sense of history and tradition.
 Many join simply because they knew a friend or relative who was a freemason and they admired that man’s way of living his life.
-All who join and become active discover a bond of brotherly affection and a community of mutual support; a practical extension of their own religious and social beliefs.
+All who join and become active discover a bond of brotherly affection and a community of mutual support; a practical extension of their own religious and social belief

-What attracts a man to Freemasonry?
 Every man comes of his own free will and accord, with his own individual needs and interests.
 One man may join so that he can associate with other men who believe that only by improving themselves can they hope to improve the world.
 Another man may join because he is looking for a focus for his charitable inclinations.
 And yet another may be attracted by a strong sense of history and tradition.
 Many join simply because they knew a friend or relative who was a freemason and they admired that man’s way of living his life.
 All who join and become active discover a bond of brotherly affection and a community of mutual support; a practical extension of their own religious and social beliefs.

 Who should be a